Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 }
 ```

-However, this testing strategy does not reflect the user behavior.
+However, this testing strategy may not reflect the user behavior.
 Instead, we should use the button to check if the state updates correctly, like so:

 ```dart
 import 'package:over_react/over_react.dart';